Exchange of fire between terrorists, security forces in Shopian

-Shopian (Jammu and Kashmir) [India], July 31 (ANI): An exchange of fire broke out between terrorists and security forces in Shopian district of Jammu and Kashmir.
+Shopian (Jammu and Kashmir) [India], Aug 2 (ANI): An exchange of fire broke out between terrorists and security forces in Shopian district of Jammu and Kashmir in the wee hours of Friday.

 The area has been cordoned off by the security forces, Jammu and Kashmir Police said.